 The first order of business was to adopt a name, and The American Herbalists Guild was born.
 As we continue our journey as a guild, we have sorted out and crystallized many of the details of our initial enthusiasm.
 We have learned much, not only about herbalists, but also about herbalists working together within the framework of an organization.

 We go on with our work heartened by the belief that we are contributing to the evolution of herbalism in our country and in the world.
 We hope that all herbalists, regardless of their affiliation or non-affiliation with the AHG, will work together as peers toward this end.

-The founding Herbalists of the American Herbalists Guild are Michael Tierra, James Green, Roy Upton, Grace Marroquin, Mindy Green, Amanda McQuade-Crawford, Christopher Hobbs, Paul Lee, Mara Levin, Brigitte Mars, Jane Bothwell, Lesley Tierra, David Winston, Steven Foster, Kathi Keville, David Hoffmann, David Bunting, Mark Blumenthal, Ed Smith and Sara Smith.
-The Past Presidents of the American Herbalists Guild are Tieraona Low Dog, David Eagle, David Hoffmann, Steven Horne, Feather Jones, and Aviva Romm.
+The founding Herbalists of the American Herbalists Guild are Michael Tierra, Cascade Anderson Geller, James Green, Roy Upton, Grace Marroquin, Mindy Green, Amanda McQuade-Crawford, Christopher Hobbs, Paul Lee, Mara Levin, Brigitte Mars, Jane Bothwell, Lesley Tierra, David Winston, Steven Foster, Kathi Keville, David Hoffmann, David Bunting, Mark Blumenthal, Ed Smith, and Sara Katz.
+The Past Presidents of the American Herbalists Guild are Tieraona Low Dog, David Eagle, David Hoffmann, Steven Horne, Feather Jones, Aviva Romm, and Karta Purkh Khalsa.